Career Development Center

 At Berklee, you're not just attending college; you're planning out your career in music.
 The mission of the Career Development Center (CDC) is to provide expert guidance, leading-edge resources, engaging connections, and professional development programs/events in order to help you reach your music career goals.
 The CDC focuses on music career management and helps you, the Berklee student, in accessing resources and activities available to you while encouraging you to apply those resources to your own career path.

 The CDC office includes Mac computers for designing resumes and flyers, updating personal websites, and researching career opportunities in the music industry.
-A copier, fax machine, and lounge are available for all of your career pursuits.
+A copier, scanner, fax machine, and lounge are available for all of your career pursuits.
 Accelerate your career and visit our office today.

 Plan Your Steps